ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 parameters :math:`theta`, but is generally intractable for parameters :math:`\phi`.
 Currently, the dominant approach for circumventing this is by Monte Carlo (MC) estimation of the gradients.
 There exist a number of estimators based on different variance reduction techniques.
-However, the *reparameterization gradients* can be shown to have the lowest variance among competing estimators for continuous latent variables,
+However, stochastic gradients based on the reparameterization trick, known as the *reparameterization gradients*, can be shown to have the lowest variance among competing estimators for continuous latent variables,

 The ELBO can be written as an expectation of a multivariate function